 One of the most common approaches to providing quality content is to create pillar posts (also sometimes called “cornerstone content”).
 A pillar post is simply a very strong and important article that can serve as the foundation or backbone for your website.
 It’s something that will be of interest and importance to your target audience and it will be in-depth.
 Because pillar posts are in-depth, they’re usually long.
 But not all pillar posts have to be long, and not all long articles will qualify as pillar posts.
 It’s about much more than just length or word count.

 Let’s take a look at a few examples of pillar posts to better explain the concept.

-Comprehensive Guide to Essential Oils – Fulfilled Wellness has published a number of articles related to the topic of essential oils, but this one is a detailed guide that would serve as an excellent starting point for anyone who is new to the topic.
+Guide to Essential Oils – Savvy Natural Cleaning has published a number of articles related to the topic of essential oils, but this one is a detailed guide that would serve as an excellent starting point for anyone who is new to the topic.
 The other essential oils articles on this blog link back to this one as a resource.

 101 Massively Useful Link Building Ideas – This article at Profit Blitz is a huge resource that any internet marketer or blogger should bookmark.
 It’s filled with actionable tips that can help anyone who is looking to get more traffic to their website or blog.

 Gluten-Free Alcohol List – This one from Gluten Bee is different than the others, but still a great example.
 It’s mostly just a list, but it is a comprehensive list that would take a lot of time to research.
 Anyone who is on a gluten-free diet can use this page to find all different kinds of alcohol that are gluten-free.